truonghoangnguyen/nikaya2/docs/kinhtuongung/sujato-en/35-linked-discourses-on-the-six-sense-fields.md

 regarding the mind in the present."

 <!--pg-->
-### N 35.8 The Interior as Suffering in the Three Times *Ajjhattadukkhātītānāgatasutta*
+### SN 35.8 The Interior as Suffering in the Three Times *Ajjhattadukkhātītānāgatasutta*

 "Mendicants, the eye of the past and future is suffering, let alone the present.